yext/edward/docs_src/content/commands.md

 If any of the specified services are not running, Edward will ignore them and move on to the next service.
 If Edward fails to stop a service, it will continue to stop the rest of the services specified.

+The `stop` command by default will only stop services that are managed by the current config file.
+If you want to stop other services that are managed by Edward, you can use the `-a` flag.

 ## Restart

 The `restart` command will rebuild and relaunch the specified groups/services.
 It takes service